401(k) profit sharing plans: The nuts and bolts of a great benefit

 There are a few limitations to remember when making employer contributions, such as profit sharing:

 Profit sharing is a great way to thank your employees while being mindful of your finances.
-Use this checklist to see if a Guideline plan is right for you.
+Use the checklist below to see if a Guideline plan is right for you.